-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 7. Post the right kind of content, consistently

+LinkedIn has quickly evolved to reveal more SEO factors and capabilities than ever before.

-Posting on LinkedIn can be hit or miss, as few guides have covered how to “hack” the algorithm.
-That’s why I believe your success on LinkedIn (in terms of posting) depends on what works best for you and your audience.
+And while many guides have been written on how to "hack" the algorithm, your success on the platforms really depends on what works best for you and your specific audience.

-Try different content methods – long-form posts, images, videos, shared blog posts, etc. – to see which get the best engagement.
-Repeat what works, ditch what doesn’t and pretty soon you will have a LinkedIn content strategy that fits your audience and business.
+Your LinkedIn content strategy should incorporate different types of content – long-form posts, images, videos, shared blog posts, etc. – to see which ones get the best engagement.

+The goal is to repeat what works, ditch what doesn't, and revise your strategy to fit your audience and business.

-One thing to note is that it is difficult to test the success of your content without being consistent.
-You should post different types of content, multiple times throughout the day and then assess the results.
-If you are simply posting one short post per day, it’s unlikely that you will get any tangible data.
+One thing to note is that it is difficult to test your content's success without consistency.

+You should post different types of content multiple times throughout the day and then assess the results.
+If you are simply posting one short post per day, it's unlikely that you will get any tangible data.

 You may also want to look at what your competitors are posting and which types of posting are getting the most engagement there.